daamitt/skill-issue/README.md

-# Plugin/Skill to search for toher Claude Plugin/Skills
+# SkillIssue: Plugin/Skill to search for other Claude Plugin/Skills

 A Claude Code skill for discovering and recommending plugins and skills from multiple marketplaces with analysis and installation instructions.